apostrophecms/content-upgrader/README.md

 }
 ```

-> Your function **must** return a widget.
+> Your function **must** return a widget if you want it to be kept in the upgrade.
 It's OK to modify the original widget but you must return the modified widget.
+Otherwise the widget is **removed** in the upgrade.

 #### apostrophe-pieces-widgets: "most recent" and "by tag" views